Samkth123/KTH-md/Execution/lecture 8/Lecture 8.md

 - write shareholder agreements osv (**==det som hände med mig å krille skriv på reflection==**)
 - easier to get divorced than rid of a founder

+pivots work when going from one domain to a domain you know well

 ==the mom test - how to do early customer interviews==

 - Hur pratade med större kunder